 The Difference in Learning

 To address learning differences, we have a proprietary model that, in essence, embraces a new way to support students academically and social-emotionally.
-The Difference in Learning views learning differences as “weaknesses” that can be strengthened through both evidence-based care and metacognitive strategies.
-Our students benefit from being more confident learners who have insight into how they learn and function best at school.
+The Difference in Learning views learning differences as “weaknesses” that can be strengthened through both evidence-based intervention and metacognitive strategies.
+Our students benefit from becoming more confident learners who have insight into how they learn and function best at school.
 Howard Gardner, the creator of the concept of multiple intelligence, perhaps embodied the spirit of our model best in claiming: “It is not how smart you are, but how are you smart”.
 Based on each student’s case conceptualization, we help them understand their unique strengths, so they evolve into strategic learners who are aware of what skills and strategies work best for them.